Important things to know before installing an SSL Certificate

-Servers with cPanel versions 11.38 and above are able to utilize Server Name Indication (SNI) to allow a server to present multiple certificates on the same IP address and port number which allows multiple secure (HTTPS) websites (or any other Service over TLS) to be served off the same IP address without requiring all those sites to use the same certificate.
+Servers with cPanel versions 11.38 and above can utilize Server Name Indication (SNI) to allow a server to present multiple certificates on the same IP address and port number, which allows multiple secure (HTTPS) websites (or any other Service over TLS) to be served off the same IP address without requiring all those sites to use the same certificate.

 |Android default browser||✔|

-SSL Certificates are usually purchased with a 1-year expiration date, although multi-year SSL certificates are also available by contacting our Billing team.
+SSL Certificates are usually purchased with a 1-year expiration date.
 Before a certificate expires, you will need to purchase a new SSL certificate with a new expiration date.

-Despite sometimes being referred to as renewing an SSL certificate, technically you are purchasing a new certificate with a new expiration date.
-Although typically we are able to process SSL Certificate orders within 24 hours, due to the potentiality for complications, we recommend that you purchase a new SSL certificate at least one week prior to the expiration of your current SSL certificate.
+Despite sometimes being referred to as renewing an SSL certificate, technically, you are purchasing a new certificate with a new expiration date.
+Although typically, we can process SSL Certificate orders within 24 hours, due to the potentiality for complications, we recommend that you purchase a new SSL certificate at least one week before your current SSL certificate expires.

-Although there is a limit to the number of SSL Certificates per individual Plesk Control Panel, it is possible to have more than one secured domain name or subdomain incorporated into a single SSL Certificate.
-This is achieved by purchasing a multi-domain SSL certificate or a wildcard SSL certificate, Although more expensive than a regular, single-domain private SSL, you are able to have all the secured domains and subdomains within a single account.
-They all can share the same dedicated IP address, which saves both the cost of maintaining separate accounts and purchasing more than one dedicated IP.
+It is possible to have more than one secured domain name or subdomain incorporated into a single SSL Certificate.
+This is achieved by purchasing Multi-Domain SSL or Wildcard SSL certificates.
+Although more expensive than a regular, single-domain SSL, you'll be able to have all domains and subdomains secured within a single account.

-- Part 3: Important Things You Should Know Before Installing an SSL Certificate
+- Part 3: Important things you should nnow before installing an SSL Certificate

-- Part 4: How do I get an SSL Certificate?
+- Part 4: How do I purchase an SSL Certificate?